aster-hu/blog/about.md

 I'm a senior analyst working at the bank in Toronto, Ontario.
 My job focus in data management; I write code for my work, but mostly for fun.
 As you can see, I do not have a Computer Science degree, but I believe anyone who has the eager to learn can thrive in programming.

-This is my personal blog and I will be sharing my programming thoughts and experience as a non-developer in here.
+This is my personal blog and I will be sharing my programming thoughts and experience as a non-developer.

 Thanks for reading!

+<br><br><br>
 <br><br><br>
 <hr>